-Online trading platforms in Canada allow DIY investors to own their trading game and remain in control when trading various market securities.
+Online trading platforms in Canada allow DIY investors to be in full control of their portfolios when trading various market securities.

 Wealthsimple Trade and RBC Direct Investing are among the best online brokerages in this category.